-In his book about Ritz Carlton Hotels, The New Gold Standard, Joseph Michelli tells us about a general manager who endured fourteen interviews to land his role.
+In his book about Ritz Carlton Hotels, The New Gold Standard, Joseph Michelli told us about a general manager who endured fourteen interviews to land his role.
 Four were with the owners of the hotel, but ten were with other front line staff members who saw that their commitment to quality included having a voice in who joins them as colleagues.
 This commitment is also visibly and measurably apparent in the fact that any employee has the ability to spend up to $2,000 to satisfy a customer need, without referral to a senior manager, or fear of reprisal.

 American author and business guru Stephen Covey pointedly said: “No involvement, no commitment” and goes on “Many organizations have people whose goals are totally different from the goals of the enterprise with reward systems that are completely out of alignment with stated value systems.”

-Another way to look at this is to see if business leaders are committed to having customer experience metrics that determine how everyone in the organization is measured and paid, as American Express has done.
+Another way to look at this is to see if business leaders are committed to having customer experience metrics that determine how everyone in the organisation is measured and paid, as American Express has done.

 3. Creating a community

 In customer experience terms, community resides comfortably and symbiotically with the other three principles.
-It is dependent on intertwining and bringing together the different parts of an organization to agree common goals, and ways of achieving them, in a spirit of cooperation and collaboration.
+It is dependent on intertwining and bringing together the different parts of an organisation to agree common goals, and ways of achieving them, in a spirit of cooperation and collaboration.